-The pension contributions in respect of the Principal/Accounting Officer and five of the eight other senior post-holders are in respect of employer's contributions to the Teachers' Pension Scheme, with the remaining senior post-holders contributing to the Local Government Pension Scheme.
+The pension contributions in respect of the Principal/Accounting Officer (1) and five of the eight other senior post-holders are in respect of employer's contributions to the Teachers' Pension Scheme, with the Principal/Accounting Officer (2) and the remaining senior post-holders contributing to the Local Government Pension Scheme.
 All contributions are paid at the same rate as for other employees.